HITSZ-OpenAuto/hoa-moe/README.md

 ## Contributing

-If you want to contribute to the documentation, please refer to the [HITSZ OpenAuto 文档编写指南](https://hoa.moe/blog/writing-rules/).
+If you would like to contribute to the document, please refer to our [contribution guidelines](https://hoa.moe/blog/writing-rules/).
+We also welcome code contributions, especially those addressing existing issues.

-To post your article, you can simply create a new markdown file in the `content/blog` directory, and submit a pull request.
-If you are not familiar with Git, you can also send your article to [📮hi@hoa.moe](mailto:hi@hoa.moe).
-We will review your articl once we receive it.

 ## License